Osborne Boundary Oak

 Pigeon Gap Watering Hole

 Under the auspices of Bethel Rural Community Organization, Joey Rolland, Eagle Scout, restored a historic watering site atop Waynesville Mountain between Bethel and Waynesville that was once used as a rest stop for weary travelers and their animals, dating as far back as the early 1800s.
-Rolland cleared the site of over growth, uncovered the 1924 plaque placed by the Community Club of Waynesville, and erected a bridge at the Pigeon Gap Watering Hole.
+Rolland cleared the site of overgrowth, uncovered the 1924 plaque placed by the Community Club of Waynesville, and erected a bridge at the Pigeon Gap Watering Hole.
 Bethel Rural Community Organization placed strategic directional signage and erected its fourth local historic marker at the site in 2016.
+BRCO’s Historic Preservation Committee maintains the integrity of the site via annual mowing and upkeep.

 (placeholder)